Describing Word Beginning With O

 • Oblige vs. Compel: While both imply forcing someone to do something, oblige often suggests a polite request, while compel suggests a stronger, possibly unwilling, action.

-• Oust vs. Remove: Both words mean to force someone out of a position, but oust implies a more forceful and possibly dramatic removal.
+• Oust vs. Remove: Both words mean to force someone out of a position, but oust implies a more forceful and possibly dramatic removal And that's really what it comes down to.
+And it works..

 • Overt vs. Covert: Overt actions are open and obvious, while covert actions are secret and hidden.
 This distinction is particularly relevant in discussions about espionage or clandestine activities.